 Incorporating a bottom-up approach for implementing sustainability in your company stands a better chance of success due to the involvement and support of your teams executing the strategy.

-One way to implement sustainability from the bottom up is with the digital learning and analytics software from Incept Sustainability.
-The software is a data collection focused e-learning, designed to help increase internal engagement and analyze key sustainability challenges.
-With a core focus on increasing the impact and success rate for sustainable change projects.
+One way to implement sustainability from the bottom-up is with the digital learning and analytics software from Incept Sustainability.
+The software is a data collection focused e-learning, designed to help increase internal engagement and analyse key sustainability challenges with a core focus on increasing the impact and success rate for sustainable change projects.
 You can read more about what we offer here.

-Stay tuned for our next blog in the series, focusing on why the people side of change management is important for sustainability and how to utilize digital learning and analytics for successful sustainability change projects.
+Stay tuned for our next blog in the series, focusing on why the people side of change management is important for sustainability and how to utilise digital learning and analytics for successful sustainability change projects.
 If you would like to try a demo-version of the tool in the meantime, do not hesitate to contact us or to book a demo.